BrivsGars/MiaVoiceArtisAizkraukle/README.md

   # What Exactly Do We Weed?

   We nead: quiet electric motors-reducers for mouving mini trains on the rails;
-  We nead: rails for these "trains" all aroun the roof, walls and the flour;
-  We nead: room 3m x 7m x 2,55m (x,y,z) ass a standart for this tehnologie;
+  We nead: rails for these "trains" all aroun the roof, walls and the flour We nead: room 3m x 7m x 2,55m (x,y,z) ass a standart for this tehnologie;
   That all stuff works on a batterys.